PatnosDD/Night-In-The-Woods-PS-VITA/README.md

 NOTICE: OVERCLOCK IS NECESSARY, ONLY WINDOWS VERSION IS SUPPORTED

+Known Issues:
+- Low Quality/Non Working audio in some scenarios.
+- Textures not being displayed properly(misaligned, cut out).
+- Improper controller button icons in some places.

 # Instructions
 First, you might want to install the .VPK using VitaShell.
 Don't try to launch the game, because it will crash without the neccesary files.